FEU1/lesson-task-pf-module1-lesson4/README.md

 ### Question 2

 Write a loop that logs the numbers 10 to 1.
-Count down from 10 to 1.
+So count down from 10 to 1, don't count up.

 ### Question 3